Efficient simulation of logical magic state preparation protocols

 \section{Simulation overview}

-Having described the families of MSP protocols that propagate circuit-level Pauli errors to an end-of-circuit Clifford error in Section~\ref{sec:canonical_family} and a fidelity estimation method in Section~\ref{sec:fid_method}, in this Section we provide a holistic overview of our simulation technique (including a summary in Section~\ref{subsec:summary_sim_techn}).
-In Section~\ref{sub:sim-application-example}, we present a proof-of-principle numerical simulation of a MSP protocol that measures a transversal Clifford operator.
-Finally, in Section~\ref{subsec:time-space-complexity}, we analyze the space and time complexity of our method.
+Having described the families of MSP protocols that propagate circuit-level Pauli errors to an end-of-circuit Clifford error in Sec.~\ref{sec:canonical_family} and a fidelity estimation method in Sec.~\ref{sec:fid_method}, in this section we provide a holistic overview of our simulation technique (including a summary in Sec.~\ref{subsec:summary_sim_techn}).
+In Sec.~\ref{sub:sim-application-example}, we present a proof-of-principle numerical simulation of a MSP protocol that measures a transversal Clifford operator.
+Finally, in Sec.~\ref{subsec:time-space-complexity}, we analyze the space and time complexity of our method.